 • Penalties and interest must be paid on late returns

-• Taxpayers submitting a late return cannot select a different tax structure
+• Taxpayers submitting a late return cannot switch their tax regime.

 Consequences of Not Filing ITR